bruprescott/CTDizzle/Documentation/User_Guide.md

-# WORK IN PROGRESS
+# USER GUIDE (WORK IN PROGRESS)

+Introduction
+Build Instructions
+	Software Setup
+		Setting Up the Arduino IDE
+		Setting Up the Qduino Mini
+		Formatting the SD Card
+		Setting up the Required Libraries
+	Board Preparation
+	Breadboard and Testing Setup
+		Calibrating the EC EZO
+	Case Construction and Potting
+		End Cap and Flange Preparation
+	Protoboard Soldering
+		Switch Cable Extension
+Pre-deployment Procedure
+Deployment Procedure
+Recovery Procedure
+Battery Charging Procedure
+Data Download and Analysis
+Using the MATLAB Plotter

 ## Introduction
 Oceanographic equipment is often expensive and inaccessible for students and citizen oceanographers.
 The OpenCTD allows individuals to collect conductivity, temperature, and depth data with a cheap and easy-to-build device.
-It isn’t suitable for scientific research yet, but that doesn’t mean it won’t provide you with information about the ocean!
+It is still being refined for use in scientific research, but it will still provide you with information that can be used in an education setting.

 Check out the [original OpenCTD](https://github.com/OceanographyforEveryone/OpenCTD) if you want to build a lower cost device.
-Many thanks to Andrew Thaler, Kersey Sturdivant, and Russell Neches for providing the framework for the OpenCTD.
+Many thanks to Andrew Thaler, Kersey Sturdivant, and Russell Neches for providing the initial framework for the OpenCTD.

 ![Original OpenCTD](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/Images/ctds.jpg)
 _Examples of the original OpenCTD._